mjago/blog/_posts/2018-04-12-rae-morris-push-me-to-my-limit.md

 {% include youtube-player.html id=page.youtubeIdlimit %}

-It is very refreshing to hear that young talent of this calibre from the North of England can get noticed, and I hope Rae releases many more great records and has a great career!
+It is very refreshing to hear that young talent of this calibre from the North of England can get noticed, and I hope Rae releases many more records and has a great career!

 Here is the official video for the album [SOMEONE OUT THERE](http://atlanti.cr/someoneoutthere).